r-token/ryantoken.com-v3-svelte/src/routes/blog/catching-up.md

 When I graduated from college in 2017 I was primarily only familiar with web development.
 I had never taken a mobile development course in school and knew nothing about Objective-C or Swift.
 For whatever reason, iOS/mobile development hadn't truly crossed my mind until after graduation.
 But once I started down that path in late 2017 I never turned back.

 I spent the next several months learning the basics of Swift, UIKit, and everything else that comes along with iOS development.
-Most of that learning came via courses on <a href="https://udemy.com" target="_blank">Udemy</a>, tutorials from <a href="https://hackingwithswift.com" target="_blank">Hacking with Swift</a> and <a href="https://swiftbysundell.com" target="_blank">Swift by Sundell</a>, finding answers on <a href="https://stackoverflow.com" target="_blank">Stack Overflow</a>, and stumbling around in the dark by myself until I happened upon a solution.
+Most of that learning came via courses on <a href="https://udemy.com" target="_blank" rel="noreferrer">Udemy</a>, tutorials from <a href="https://hackingwithswift.com" target="_blank" rel="noreferrer">Hacking with Swift</a> and <a href="https://swiftbysundell.com" target="_blank" rel="noreferrer">Swift by Sundell</a>, finding answers on <a href="https://stackoverflow.com" target="_blank" rel="noreferrer">Stack Overflow</a>, and stumbling around in the dark by myself until I happened upon a solution.

 When all was said and done, I had my first app.
 And it worked!
-Much like <a href="/blog/rebuilding-my-website" target="_blank">version one of my website</a>, it wasn't the greatest app in the world.
+Much like <a href="/blog/rebuilding-my-website" target="_blank" rel="noreferrer">version one of my website</a>, it wasn't the greatest app in the world.
 But it was my app, and I was proud to have built it.

 I put it out on the App Store on May 6, 2018, and, to my surprise, it did reasonably well.
-It even caught some publicity in the form of a feature in Brett Terpstra's <a href="https://systematicpod.com/ep/218" target="_blank">Systematic</a> podcast around the 46:00 minute mark of episode 218.
+It even caught some publicity in the form of a feature in Brett Terpstra's <a href="https://systematicpod.com/ep/218" target="_blank" rel="noreferrer">Systematic</a> podcast around the 46:00 minute mark of episode 218.

 However, over the following months/years, CatchUp began to suffer from some poor original choices made in the app.